 Children between the ages of 5 and 16 are not legally entitled to holidays in term time.
 We would ask that you consider the impact of your child missing time from school, even at a young age.
 It can prove difficult to settle a child after any absence, particularly a holiday.
 They will have missed valuable learning and may find difficulty making friends again after a long absence.

-- The Executive principal/ Head of School can only authorise a holiday under exceptional circumstances, there is no automatic right to take leave.
+The Executive Headteacher can only authorise a holiday under exceptional circumstances, there is no automatic right to take leave.